mdn/content/files/en-us/web/api/webrtc_api/signaling_and_video_calling/index.md

 - {{domxref("RTCPeerConnection.icecandidate_event", "onicecandidate")}}
   - : The local ICE layer calls your {{event("icecandidate")}} event handler, when it needs you to transmit an ICE candidate to the other peer, through your signaling server.
 See [Sending ICE candidates](#sending_ice_candidates) for more information and to see the code for this example.
 - {{domxref("RTCPeerConnection.track_event", "ontrack")}}
-  - : This handler for the {{event("track")}} event is called by the local WebRTC layer when a track is added to the connection.
+  - : This handler for the {{domxref("RTCPeerConnection.track_event", "track")}} event is called by the local WebRTC layer when a track is added to the connection.
 This lets you connect the incoming media to an element to display it, for example.
 See [Receiving new streams](#receiving_new_streams) for details.
 - {{domxref("RTCPeerConnection.negotiationneeded_event", "onnegotiationneeded")}}
   - : This function is called whenever the WebRTC infrastructure needs you to start the session negotiation process anew.
 Its job is to create and send an offer, to the callee, asking it to connect with us.
 See [Starting negotiation](#starting_negotiation) to see how we handle this.
 - {{domxref("RTCPeerConnection.removetrack_event", "onremovetrack")}}